 The valuation methodology determines the expected claims cash flows that are expected to arise in respect of all reported and unreported claims in respect of business written to the date of valuation.
 The method used is known as the chain ladder method.
 Under this method the amount of claims paid to date are arranged by year of development (the period from policy inception to claim) and policy year.
-The pattern of claims development revealed by this claims triangle is determined and then applied to estimate claim amounts in the later years of development.
+The pattern of claims development revealed by this claims' triangle is determined and then applied to estimate claim amounts in the later years of development.

 Separate analyses are carried out for the UK / European business and the Australian business as the two territories exhibit different underlying claim characteristics.
+The Bahama business has no reported losses and is assumed to have the same reporting pattern as the main UK / European business segment.
 The best estimate reserve is then calculated as the present value of the future projected claims cash flows allowing for the discount rates specified.

-The chain ladder method is not appropriate where there is sparsity of data.
+The chain ladder method is not fully appropriate where there is sparsity of data.
 This applies for the larger claims that occur infrequently and for the extreme points of the development triangle (oldest and most recent years).
 For these claims the reserve is based on, or adjusted, using judgement of the expected claims cost, albeit based on previous years' experience.